BaselAbujamous/clust/README.md

 ### If you do not have privileges to install

-This works if the five Python packages the *Clust* requires are already installed (listed above).
+This works if the five Python packages that *Clust* requires are already installed (listed above).

 Download the source code (tar.gz) file from the [release tab](https://github.com/BaselAbujamous/clust/releases)